bgd-labs/aave-proposals/src/AaveV3StrategicAssets_20230606/README.md

 `function setGaugeController(address token, address gaugeController) public onlyOwnerOrManager`

-Sets the address that handles gauges for sdTokens or veTokens.
+Sets the address that handles gauges for veTokens.

 Here is the proposal on Balancer as it relates to GHO: https://forum.balancer.fi/t/bip-xxx-approve-the-smbpt-gauges-for-the-aave-sm/4949
 This post has the explanation on all the steps the DAO can expect to interact with these protocols to maximize rewards.